 The final rule amends the NGR by retiring the current instruments of authorised MDQ and AMDQ credit certificates (AMDQ cc), and replaces these with a new regime consisting of:

 - entry capacity certificates that provide injection tie-breaking benefits

-- exit capacity certificates that provide withdrawal tie-breaking benefits and congestion uplift protection
+- exit capacity certificates that provide withdrawal tie-breaking benefits.

 On 14 March 2019 the AEMC published a consultation paper on the rule change request.
 Eleven submissions were received, which can be found below.